zhangzhongnan928/Memecoin-Shilling-Tapp/README.md

 ### Smart Contracts:
 - **Fee Distribution Contract**: Splits the 10% transaction fee between the memecoin owner and the share-to-earn pool.
-- **Share-to-Earn Contract**: Tracks referrals and distributes rewards based on successful transactions.
+- **Share-to-Earn Contract**: Tracks referrals and distributes rewards based on successful transactions.(can use database+ manmully instead of smart contract )
 - **Uniswap Integration**: Ensures seamless purchases of $1 worth of memecoin.

 ---